verticonaut/code-box/README.md

   TO BE DONE…

 ## Changelog

+### Version 1.1.0
+* Type lookup has now :enum functionality.
+Supported is the type :set right now

 ### Version 1.0.1
 * Fixed Constant creation.
 Checks for constants are limited to current scope.